i2NewTech/-Pesan-tumbler-Surabaya-/music/README.md

 ## Supported Models

-We have made an effort to port our most useful
+We have made an effort to port our most useful models, but please file an issue if you think something is missing, or feel free to submit a Pull Request!

+### Piano Transcription w/ Onsets and Frames

+[OnsetsAndFrames](https://magenta.github.io/magenta-js/music/classes/_transcription_model_.onsetsandframes.html) implements Magenta's [piano transcription model](g.co/magenta/onsets-frames) for converting